-To sort the facts from the fiction, let’s debunk some of the popular hepatitis C myths.
+To sort out the truth from the fiction, let’s go over some of the facts you should know about hepatitis C.

-This is one of the key fears of anyone newly diagnosed, but it’s largely untrue.
-Hepatitis C was first discovered in the late 1980s, and since then there have been significant treatment advances.
+One of the biggest fears of anyone newly diagnosed is their outlook.
+The hepatitis C virus was first discovered in the late 1980s, and since then there have been significant treatment advances.

 Plus, many new treatment options come in pill form, making them much less painful and invasive than older treatments.

-This is a common misconception.
-While some people who’ve had a history of using intravenous drugs have been diagnosed with hepatitis C, there are many other ways you can be exposed to the virus.
+A common misconception is that only people who use drugs can get hepatitis C. While some people who’ve had a history of using intravenous drugs have been diagnosed with hepatitis C, there are many other ways you can be exposed to the virus.

-Also, anyone who has had a blood transfusion or organ transplant before 1992, is on hemodialysis for their kidneys, or is living with HIV is also at a higher risk for hepatitis C.
+Other groups at increased risk for hepatitis C include people who have had a blood transfusion or organ transplant before 1992, people on hemodialysis for their kidneys, and people living with HIV.

-Many people believe that liver cancer or a transplant are inevitabilities with hepatitis C, but this isn’t true.
-For every 100 people who receive a hepatitis C diagnosis, 5 to 20 people will develop cirrhosis and need to consider transplant options.
+Many people believe that liver cancer or a liver transplant are inevitabilities with hepatitis C, but this isn’t true.
+For every 100 people who receive a hepatitis C diagnosis and don’t receive treatment,

 Furthermore, today’s antiviral drugs can reduce the possibility of developing liver cancer or cirrhosis.

 Although there’s a relatively small chance of spreading the virus sexually, it’s best to always practice safe sex measures.
-Also, though the risk of transmission from razors or toothbrushes is very low, try not to share either of these grooming tools.
+Also, though the risk of transmission from razors or toothbrushes is very low, avoid sharing either of these grooming tools.

-Hepatitis C is almost entirely transmitted only through the blood.
-It’s not airborne, and you can’t get it from a mosquito bite.
-You also can’t get or give hepatitis C by coughing, sneezing, sharing eating utensils or drinking glasses, kissing, breastfeeding, or being close to someone in the same room.
+Hepatitis C isn’t airborne, and you can’t get it from a mosquito bite.
+You also can’t contract or transmit hepatitis C by coughing, sneezing, sharing eating utensils or drinking glasses, kissing, breastfeeding, or being close to someone in the same room.

-Having said that, people can get hepatitis C from a tainted tattoo needle, a dirty syringe, or unsanitary needle pricks.
+Having said that, people can become infected with hepatitis C by getting a tattoo or body piercing in an unregulated setting, using a contaminated syringe, or being pricked by an unsanitary needle in healthcare settings.
 Babies may also be born with hepatitis C if their mothers have the virus.

-Unlike for hepatitis A and hepatitis B, there is currently no vaccination against hepatitis C. However, researchers are currently trying to develop one.
+Unlike for hepatitis A and hepatitis B, there’s currently no vaccination against hepatitis C. However, researchers are trying to develop one.

-Also, don’t be afraid to read up on hepatitis C from reputable sources.
+Also, consider reading more about hepatitis C from reputable sources.
 Knowledge, after all, is power, and it might just help you achieve the calmness of mind you deserve.